Fire HDX

-The Fire HDX, formerly named Kindle Fire HDX, was a high-end model in Amazon Fire line of tablet computers.
-It was announced on September 25, 2013 and was available in two models, 7 inch and 8.9 inch.
-The 7 inch WiFi model was released on October 18, 2013 and the 8.9 inch WiFi model was released on November 7, 2013 in the United States.
+The Amazon Fire HDX, formerly named Kindle Fire HDX, is a high-end model in the Amazon Fire line of tablet computers.
+It was announced on September 25, 2013, and was available in two models, 7 inch and 8.9 inch.
+The 7 inch WiFi model was released on October 18, 2013, and the 8.9 inch WiFi model was released on November 7, 2013, in the United States.

 In September 2014, Amazon released the second generation of the Fire HDX 8.9 model that has a faster processor and a more powerful graphics processing unit.
 In addition, the name "Kindle" was removed from all of the Fire tablets' names.

 The Fire HDX tablets were discontinued, and the Fire HD tablet line now includes the most powerful versions of Amazon Fire devices.

 Design

 Hardware

-Both the 7 inch and 8.9 inch LCD models contain a Qualcomm Snapdragon 800 processor that has an Adreno 330 GPU.
+Both the 2013 7 inch and 8.9 inch LCD models contain a Qualcomm Snapdragon 800 processor that has an Adreno 330 GPU.
 The models also have a 1.2 megapixel front camera that shoots 720p HD video.
 The 8.9 inch model has an 8 megapixel rear camera that shoots HD 1080p video.
 The exterior surface has angular, raised plastic edges with the power and volume buttons located on the backside.
 The Fire HDX features Dolby Digital Plus audio engine powering the two attached speakers.
 A normal user will get about 12 hours of battery life from a full charge.